Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Introduction

-For the special case of standard NEPs, there are some works considering the non-convex setting.
-For instance, the so-called Integer Programming Games (IPGs) have recently gained interest.
-In this type of model, the optimization problem of each player consists of minimizing a continuous function over a (fixed) polyhedron with partial integrality constraints.
-IPGs in a less general setting were first introduced by Köppe et al.~\cite{Koeppe11} and have since received further attention in the literature, see e.g. Carvalho et al.~\cite{carvalho2021cut,carvalho2020computing}.
-In the latter~\cite{carvalho2021cut}, the authors also introduced the class of Reciprocally-Bilinear Games (RBGs), where for each player, the cost function is bilinear in her own and her rivals' strategies while her strategy set is only required to have a convex hull whose closure is polyhedral.
+Departing from IPGs, Carvalho et al.~\cite{carvalho2021cut} introduced the class of Reciprocally-Bilinear Games (RBGs), where for each player, the cost function is bilinear in her own and her rivals' strategies while her strategy set is only required to have a convex hull whose closure is polyhedral.
 A Cut-and-Play algorithm is then presented which computes a mixed Nash equilibrium of an RBG based upon a scheme consisting of mainly two components: the computation of mixed Nash equilibria for approximated games and the eventual refinement of the approximations.

-Finally, concerning general NEP formulations, Sagratella~\cite{Sagratella16} presented a branching method to compute all pure Nash equilibria under the assumption that for each player, the cost function is convex in her own strategy and the strategy set is given by a convex restriction function combined with integrality constraints for all strategy components.
+Finally, another class of non-convex NEPs was investigated by Sagratella~\cite{Sagratella16} where a branching method is presented to compute all NE for NEPs where the cost function of a player is convex in her own strategy and continuous in the complete strategy profile while her strategy set is given by a convex restriction function combined with integrality constraints for all strategy components.
+Recently, Schwarze and Stein~\cite{schwarze2022branch} were able to drop the latter convexity assumption of players' cost functions by extending Sagratella's approach via a branch-and-prune algorithm.